mayra-official/kpopdemonhunters.wiki-landing-page/README.md

 <meta name="robots" content="noindex" />

-# If you are looking for the English KPop Demon Hunters wiki, visit [kpop-demon-hunters.fandom.com](https://kpop-demon-hunters.fandom.com/)
+# If you are looking for the English KPop Demon Hunters Wiki, visit [kpop-demon-hunters.fandom.com](https://kpop-demon-hunters.fandom.com/)
 # Jeżeli szukasz Polskiej Wiki K-popowych łowczyń demonów, odwiedź [pl.kpopdemonhunters.wiki](https://pl.kpopdemonhunters.wiki/)
 ----
 ## If you are an admin of the English wiki